Buyers want to know where their diamonds originate

 Certification for Traceable Diamonds

 Traceability is an important issue with diamonds.
-Traceable diamonds are certainly a great move towards giving the consumer rock solid assurances of a Conflict Free status for diamonds but this does not give any attention for developing systems for small scale artisanal diamond mining in many poorer diamond producing areas of the World.
+Traceable diamonds offer the consumer rock-solid assurances of a Conflict-Free status for diamonds.
+But this does not help small scale, artisanal diamond miners.

 In the Words of the DDI (Diamond Development Initiative)

 “The Kimberley Process has helped to consolidate the peace in several African countries, but it is a regulatory system; it is not a tool for development.
 In the rush to congratulation, there is a danger that some of those who suffered most in the diamond wars – the diggers, and their communities – will be forgotten.